 As a Jewish educator, Rabbi Falick has served as a faculty member at numerous schools and programs, including the Melton School and several congregational and community-wide youth programs.
 He has taught in the FedEd program of the Detroit Federation and is a popular speaker on subjects like "Who Wrote the Bible?" and "The Evolution of God."
 Rabbi Falick is also very active in the Secular Humanistic world and was recognized for his inter-Humanist work as the 2018 Freethinker of the Year by the Center for Inquiry—Michigan.

 Rabbi Falick is married to Arthur Liebhaber.
-His children and grandson, Aliza (Jason) Mann, Jack Mann, and Ilana Falick live in the Baltimore, MD / Washington D.C. metro area.
+His children and granchildren, Aliza (Jason) Mann, Jack and Alexandra Mann, and Ilana Falick live in the Baltimore, MD / Washington D.C. metro area.